gsoft-inc/wl-squide/docs/guides/setup-i18next.md

             const session = await response.json();

             // When the session has been retrieved, change the displayed language to match
-            // the user preferred language.
+            // the preferred language setting.
             changeLanguage(session.preferredLanguage);
         }
     }, [changeLanguage]);